5 Dos and 4 Don’ts for A Smart Corporate Social Media Policy

 If you’re responsible for making sure your employees follow these and other guidelines for social media use through awareness training, consider this article a primer on what should be covered.

-5 Things TO Do
+5 Things TO Do For A Smart Corporate Social Media Policy

 1. Do Be Smart About Sharing Information